 Lancaster Castle dates back to Roman times and has served many functions.
 It was originally a medieval fortress but over the years the castle has also welcomed numerous Royal visitors and served as a hub of justice with courtrooms, dungeons and a prison.

-The castle has been a prison in one capacity or another from the 12th century until 21st Century.
+The castle has been a prison in one capacity or another from the 12th century until 21st century.
 HMP Lancaster, a Category C prison was operational right up until March 2011.

 Visitors can explore the castle’s extensive grounds and visit the former prison cells.
 It’s worth taking a guided tour to make the most of your visit.
-Guided tours of the Castle include visits to its 18th century cells, Pentonville-style male penitentiary, dedicated debtors’ prison area and female penitentiary
+Guided tours of the Castle include visits to its 18th century cells, Pentonville-style male penitentiary, dedicated debtors’ prison area and female penitentiary.

 The castle and prison has a grim but fascinating history.
 One notable aspect is Lancaster Castle’s association with the infamous Pendle Witch Trials of 1612.
 The trials involved the persecution and execution of several individuals accused of witchcraft in the nearby Pendle Hill area.
 The accused were held in Lancaster Castle before and during their trials, and ten of them were ultimately found guilty and sentenced to death.